Sex and Children

 Relationships

 This may be the chapter people turn to first because of the title, but the only thing to say about sex is that there is nothing to say.
 The role of government is to enforce rights, to stop people from stepping on each other.
-There is nothing about consensual sex that is the business of government.
+Nothing about consensual sex is the business of government.

 On the other hand, marriage has to do with sex, or is supposed to, and the powers-that-be have always had much to say about it.
 That relates partly to the joy of messing about in other people’s business, but partly it also has to do with something real.
 Families are the irreducible unit in the social mix, and all societies recognize that by giving them legal rights.
 Hence the role of government in what could be construed as a private matter.
 The few societies that have tried to ignore those bonds, such as the early Communists, have failed.
 Families aren’t called “nuclear” for nothing.